jetstack/tarmak/docs/proposals/puppet-wing-dry-run.rst

     $ tarmak cluster puppet-plan

-which creates ``PuppetJob`` resources for either a subset of instances of each type in the current cluster, or all instances.
-This blocks until ``PuppetJob.Status.ExitCode`` for each created job is populated.
+which creates ``WingJob`` resources for either a subset of instances of each type in the current cluster, or all instances.
+This blocks until ``WingJob.Status.ExitCode`` for each created job is populated.

 It would be nice to filter and only display results based on the exit code of puppet, but it seems the exit code is always ``0`` when ``--noop`` is enabled::